vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

   target platform and are basically free to create.
 This isn't the case of the `String` type, which allocates memory, an expensive and error-prone operation (running out of heap space overwrites your program's stack --- a "technicality" not mentioned in the documentation).
-[^vim-platformio-ccls]: Creating a project with `pio init -b uno --ide vim` will create the necessary files for the `ccls` language server to provide completion and go-to definition for Arduino code.
+[^vim-platformio-ccls]: Creating a project with `pio init --ide vim` will create the necessary files for the `ccls` language server to provide completion and go-to definition for Arduino code.
 This what I mainly used for this work.
 [^arduino-platformio-optimization]: PlatformIO uses `-flto -Os` as the default optimization level, but changing those settings didn't influence the result significantly.